helm/community/hips/hip-00xx-sequencing.md

 ## Open issues

 - Choose between Proposal 1 and Proposal 2
-- Should this featureset take into account allowing Helm Developers to declare custom "readiness" definitions for a given layer, besides the default?
+- Should this featureset take into account allowing Application developers to declare custom "readiness" definitions for given resources, besides the default?

 ## Prior raised issues